TIME'S LIKE THESE

 So why Locust, why me, and why now?

-Well… Locust is a film that I never would have imagined wanting to make as a first feature.
-My fear being that if the subject matter comes across as volatile in a day and age of optics and ‘woke culture’, it may look as if I am, God forbid, pushing some kind of an agenda.
+Well… Locust is a film that I never would have imagined wanting to make as a first-time feature.
+You see, I am coming from the horror space, and as an ex-rapper who is gay, my fear is that if this film’s subject matter came across as volatile in our current day and age of optics and ‘cancel culture’, it may look as if I am, God forbid, trying to push an agenda, or worse, capitalise on a culture I have no connection to.
 But if I’m being honest, it is those same concerns that really formulate the convictions in WHY this is the story I am compelled to tell.

 You see, I am driven by those connections in cinema where characters experience growth when they meet their counterpoint in someone they’d never expect.
 As such, I wilfully choose to place myself at the center of any bullseye that may be triggered from a narrative dedicated to a Cisgender Ex-Con who’s inciting incident is accepting a job driving a Transgender Female Escort from client to client.
 On a surface level, I’m sure the staunchest mouthpieces of the LGBTQIA community to which I belong may view Locust as not-progressive-enough, while more mainstream audiences find themselves confronted on a level they did not expect.

 But what I’m simply focusing on is this fallible side of the human condition that, I believe, defines us all.
-The vast majority of us don’t wear capes, so in order to know where we’re headed in this collective search for understanding, compassion and validation is to know where we’ve been and to accept where we are., especially in times like these.
-This is in no way, shape or form a commentary on victimhood.
+The vast majority of us don’t wear capes, so in order to know where we’re headed in this collective search for understanding, compassion and validation is to know where we’ve been and to accept where we are, especially in times like these.
 Esra and Sam reflect the spaces we all share in our own individuality, no matter how different things may look on paper.
 This is why their story connects.
 They are still waters running deep.